dyang108/dyang108.github.io/_posts/Posts/2016-02-02-separation-church-state.md

 background: http://www.webcodecentral.com/wp-content/uploads/2013/05/html-sublimetext.jpg
 ---

 Good web developers separate the three main parts of their page: HTML (Content), CSS (Stying), and JavaScript (Effects/server/whatnot).
+They call it the Model-View-Controller model.
 This page doesn't do that.

 Okay.
 To be honest, I'm being lazy.
 Let me make a quick note of my rule violations, so that my web programming professor does not judge me for this.